No states will require student vaccinations this school year

 All of these measures are designed to ensure more kids are in the classroom more often, which is overdue according to some administrators.

 “Kids are actually slipping in their grade level, in their reading levels.
 They’re also slipping in their socio-emotional learning.
-And so it’s very important to have those kids in school, with their peers, with their teachers,” said Charles Patterson of Clark County schools to NewsNation’s “Rush Hour” Tuesday.
+And so it’s very important to have those kids in school, with their peers, with their teachers,” said Charles Patterson of Clark County Schools.

 While it’s back to normal for most students, such is not the case for some teachers as some major school districts still require vaccinations, including New York.